VadimPollack/beatit/README.md

- Skeleton project for the 'beatit' project, i.e. inertial smoking detection from the wrist via Smartwatches.
+ Inertial smoking detection from the wrist via Smartwatches.
+Project of Team2

  The segfeat module is a basic implementation for segmenting a time-series of inertial sensor data, and extracting a simple statistics feature vector.
 It can